campusdomar/PuMuKIT2-doc/UserGuide.md

 <div align="center"><font size=1 color="Blue">Figure 39.
 Session configuration tab</font></div>

-To create a new session simply click on “New event session” and the time of the session can be configured.
+To create a new session simply click on "New event session" and the time of the session can be configured.

 ![](images/session_configuration_options.png)